One of the biggest mistakes any business can make is to assume their customers are only good for one thing: buying stuff.

 Essentially, if you love the service that Chegg provides (I certainly did back when I used it), you can become a brand ambassador for Chegg and earn rewards for continued purchases, and more importantly, letting other people know about Chegg.
 Chegg calls out top performers on their blog and constantly updates the resource section so that these 'champion' customers have a useful hub in which they can come up with new ideas to promote Chegg and earn prizes (this includes things like account-specific coupons, pre-made posters, referral links and many more items).

 The result is that Chegg is the #1 online book rental company as of this writing, and tapping into an enthusiastic customer base has certainly played a vital role in their success.

 3. Customers Know More About Each Other Than You Do

 If you've ever wondered about the stratospheric valuation that many recent tech startups have received, here is your answer.
 Customer data is essential to understanding your target market, and yet, customers seem to know much more about each other than you do.
 Is it any wonder why so many folks have taken an interest in Facebook: users are manually submitting real time data on what they are doing, things they enjoy, things they don't enjoy, where they are going, products they are using, and nearly everything else imaginable.

-An example that Bill Lee has cited before shows how an already successful firm used aggregate data to build another business entirely:
+An example that consultant Bill Lee has cited before shows how an already successful firm used aggregate data to build another business entirely:

 Westlaw, which provides legal research services for law firms, realized that its clients were interested in how they and the markets they serviced stacked up to other firms and markets.
 So Westlaw created West PeerMonitor, which aggregates anonymized data on firms' financial and operational performance, collected from participating clients.
 It turned into a lucrative new business.